 5. Next, fold in the almond flour, oat flour, pink salt, baking powder, baking soda, and chocolate chips.
-Optional: Melt 1 Tbs chocolate chips with ¼ tsp coconut oil and mix into the brownie batter.
-Batter will be thick!
+Optional: Melt 1 Tbs. chocolate chips with ¼ tsp. coconut oil and mix into the brownie batter.
+The batter will be thick!

-6. Pour brownie batter into parchment-lined baking dish and top with raspberries.
-(You can top with additional chocolate if desired too)
+6. Pour brownie batter into a parchment-lined baking dish and top with raspberries or any berry of choice (fresh or frozen).
+Top with additional chocolate if desired too.

 7. Bake at 350 F. for 35-40 minutes until the top of the brownies are set and a toothpick comes out with a little fudginess.

-8. Allow to cool for 10-20 minutes.
+8. Cool for 10-20 minutes.
 They will retain shape better when cooled completely, but straight out of the oven are gooey and delicious!
-Serve with dairy-free ice cream or coconut whipped cream!
+Serve with dairy-free ice cream or coconut whipped cream.
 Store in an airtight container in the fridge for up to a week.

-Make sure your banana is VERY ripe.
+- Make sure your banana is VERY ripe.
 This ensures it will be sweet and the banana flavor will not be as strong.
-You can also use 1/3 cup unsweetened applesauce instead.
+You can also use 1/3 cup of unsweetened applesauce instead.

 Did you make these brownies?
 Let me know by rating the recipe and leaving a comment!